-mangles, and development of the Zuri of Sines and Cosmes and its search processing with non-right analysis.
-Big Ideas The central organizing ideas and underlying structures of mathematics Essential Questions Trigonometric concepts build out of symmetry; these values are not dependent on the size of a triangle.
-Trigonometric ratios are well defined because the ratio of side lengths is equivalent in similar triangles.
+Big Ideas The central organizing ideas and underlying structures of mathematics Essential Questions Understand and apply right triangle trigonometry to solve a variety of problems.
+Solve real world problems using right triangle trigonometry.
 How do geometric relationships and measurements help us to solve problems and make sense of our world?
 How does geometry model the physical world?
 How do mathematical ideas interconnect and build on one another to produce a coherent whole?
 How can a variety of appropriate strategies be applied in solving geometric problems?
 How is trigonometry used to understand the functional and aesthetic uses of right triangles?
 How do triangles, their sides, angles, and special segments model the physical world?